use-ink/ink-docs/docs/getting-started/setup.md

 As a pre-requisite for the tool you need to install the [binaryen](https://github.com/WebAssembly/binaryen) package, which is used to optimize the WebAssembly bytecode of the contract.

-Many package managers have it available nowadays ‒ e.g. it's a package for [Debian/Ubuntu](https://tracker.debian.org/pkg/binaryen), [Homebrew](https://formulae.brew.sh/formula/binaryen) and [Arch Linux](https://archlinux.org/packages/community/x86_64/binaryen/).
+Many package managers have it available nowadays ‒ e.g. there is a package for [Debian/Ubuntu](https://tracker.debian.org/pkg/binaryen), [Homebrew](https://formulae.brew.sh/formula/binaryen) and [Arch Linux](https://archlinux.org/packages/community/x86_64/binaryen/).

+If there's only an old version in your distributions package manager you can also [download a binary release directly](https://github.com/WebAssembly/binaryen/releases).

 After you've installed the package execute: